-Outdoor showers used to be associated just for beach houses, cottages or houses with a pool.
-Not anymore, outdoor showers are growing in popularity, and powered by the desire of residents longing to be more in-touch with the outdoor environment.
+Outdoor showers used to be associated just with beach houses, cottages or houses with a pool.
+Not anymore, outdoor showers are growing in popularity, and powered by the desire of residents longing to be more in touch with the outdoor environment.

 More and more homeowners are installing outdoor showers in their homes.
 An outdoor shower is a fun and functional way to add value and interest to their outdoor living space.
 Showering outdoors just feels good, and when combined with a cool landscape, it can be a relaxing experience.

 Today’s outdoor showers are well-designed and functional extensions of the indoor bathroom, except they’re located outdoors.

 They also cost a whole lot less than adding a bathroom shower to a home and add to the whole outdoor living experience that a lot of folks are now designing into their backyards.